Elias Díaz Preview, Player Props: Rockies vs. White Sox

 - The pitching staff for the White Sox has a collective 9.5 K/9, the third-best in MLB.

-- The White Sox's 4.67 team ERA ranks 25th across all MLB pitching staffs.
+- The White Sox have a 4.73 team ERA that ranks 26th across all MLB pitching staffs.

-- The White Sox surrender the fourth-most home runs in baseball (169 total, 1.4 per game).
+- White Sox pitchers combine to give up 170 total home runs at a rate of 1.4 per game (fourth-most in baseball).

-- Scholtens (1-5) gets the starting nod for the White Sox in his sixth start of the season.
-He has a 3.20 ERA in 56 1/3 innings pitched, with 40 strikeouts.

-- The right-hander last appeared on Saturday against the Milwaukee Brewers, when he threw 6 1/3 innings, allowing three earned runs while giving up six hits.
+- The right-hander last pitched on Sunday against the Milwaukee Brewers, when he threw seven innings, allowing two earned runs while giving up five hits.

-- The 29-year-old has an ERA of 3.20, with 6.4 strikeouts per nine innings, in 19 games this season.
-Opponents have a .251 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.